FelipeStefan0/FelipeStefan0/README.md

 ## Hey there 👋, what's up?
 I'm Felipe Stefano!

-- 🌱 I’m currently learning Front-end development and Back-end development.
+- 🌱 I’m currently learning Frontend development and Backend development.
 - 📫 How to reach me: For email felipemarquesdestefano@gmail.com or my LinkedIn https://www.linkedin.com/in/felipe-stefano/.
 - ⚡ Fun fact: I can play the guitar and I try to learn the cavaquinho.
 - 👻 Today, I work at GCTI, Grupo de Ciência e Tecnologia da informação e inovação, in Parnamirim, RN.
-- 🐱‍🐉 I working with _Angular_ (at front-end) and _Spring Boot_ (at back-end)
+- 🐱‍🐉 I working with _Angular_ (at frontend) and _SpringBoot_ (at backend)

 #### My contacts